Coronavirus / COVID-19 Information

 - Mitsubishi: Mitsubishi reports that all regional team members and employees at their North American headquarters are working remotely.

-- Tesla: Tesla’s plant in Fremont, California resumed operation May 11.
+- Tesla: Tesla’s plant in Fremont, California has resumed operation.

-- Toyota: Toyota began gradually resuming production on May 11.Their service parts depots and vehicle logistics centers will continue to operate.
-They will continue to accept orders at this time.
+- Toyota: Toyota has resumed production, service parts depots and vehicle logistics centers are operating, and they are accepting orders.
 Headquarters employees are working from home.